Chinese Imperial Officials 官宦 guān huàn

 The top button is of fashioned gold, with clear rock crystal bead on top of rock crystal.
 Embroidered panels with silver pheasant (or black bear for military officials).
 The belt has four pieces of fashioned gold with a silver button.

-The top button is of fashioned gold, with another gold button on top.
-Embroidered panels of quail (or brown seal for military officials).
-The belt has four pieces of white horn with a silver button.
+The top button is of plain gold, with another gold button on top of a clear crystal.
+Embroidered panels of mandarin duck (or panther or rhinoceros for military officials).
+The belt has four round silver plates.

 The top button is of fashioned gold, with another gold button of chased gold on top.
-Embroidered panels of flycatcher (or rhinoceros for military officials).
+Embroidered panels of flycatcher (or sea horse for military officials).
 The belt has four pieces of black horn with a silver button.

-Only as late as the 19th century under the Qing there developed a custom of using peacock feathers as a means of distinguishing people of outstanding merit. 花翎 huā líng has one, two or three peacock eyes denoting grade.
+Only in the late 19th century under the Qing dynasty a custom of conferring merit by wearing peacock feathers was instituted.
+A 花翎 huā líng has one, two or three peacock eyes denoting grade.
 Whereas a minor military honor was indicated by a blue feather 蓝翎 lán líng from a raven's tail.
 Honors such as these could be withdrawn at any time.

 The Yellow riding jacket 黄马褂 huáng mǎ guà was another honor bestowed on people of great merit, particularly for military success in late Qing times.
 Normally only the Imperial family could wear yellow apparel.
-It was given to high ranking officials and worn in the presence of the Emperor it was made of silk with blue sleeves.
-It also permitted the wearer the honor of riding through the outer Forbidden City.
-In the Taiping Rebellion it was conferred on Zeng Guofan, Li Hongzhang and the Englishman General Charles Gordon ➚.
+It was given to high ranking officials and worn in the presence of the Emperor.
+It was made of silk with blue sleeves.
+It permitted the wearer the honor of riding a horse through the outer Forbidden City.
+In the Taiping Rebellion it was conferred on Zeng Guofan, Li Hongzhang and the Englishman General Charles Gordon.

 The dragon was the Imperial emblem and could only be used by others under strict control.
-The number of claws of the dragon indicated precedence.
+The number of claws of the dragon indicated precedence in the Qing dynasty.
 Five claws for the Emperor himself, four claws for his close relatives and three claws for high officials.
 As with the other codes of etiquette, someone breaching them would be dismissed and sometimes executed for impudence.

-It was traditional for the well off to let one or more finger nails grow up to two inches in length.
+It was traditional for the well off to let one or more finger nails grow up to two inches in length (both men and women).
 This advertised to all that they were not engaged in any manual labor and had servants to do everything for them.
 Special silver guards were used to protect them from damage.
 This tradition applied to aristocrats as well as officials.